 Get in touch today so we can answer any questions you have regarding our Image Archiving Systems.
 See how they can save you money, protect your brand and give you evidence.

 Send us a message and we will respond as soon as possible.

 In manufacturing, quality control is a process that ensures customers receive products and components free from defects and meet their needs in terms of the specification agreed upon.
 If the quality is wrong, it can put customers, consumers and the end user at risk.
 As an example, a recent defect found in Takata airbags resulted in the biggest automotive recall in production history.
 The recall included almost 69 million airbag inflators and may cost billions of pounds.
-The recall will last until the end of 2019 and take until well into 2020 to complete.

 Producing components, sub-assemblies, products and parts in mass volume invariably means the manufacturer will get a query regarding product quality at some point in the manufacturing process.
 Normally this occurs once the product arrives at the customer site and this is where the discussions become tricky.
 Without evidence of the actual product quality as a final inspection prior to it leaving the factory the manufacturer and the customer can get into a discussion regarding where the blame lies.
 By automatically photographing at Ultra HD the product at the final inspection, combined with a data and time stamp and serial number recall – the manufacturer can provide factual evidence of what the product looked like prior to shipping.
 For example, if a scratch, blemish, missing part, dent, label missing or part orientation is wrong, all can be seen in the photo prior to shipping to prove it left in a high-quality state.